limgwei/webDevEcommerce/server/resources/docs/groups/cart.md

 </form>

-## Store a newly created resource in storage.
+## Store a newly created cart in storage.